-Students in grades 1-8 may qualify for Academic Honor Roll.
-To qualify for the "A Honor Roll" distinction a student must receive all A's, (Grade Point Average of 4.0) for each term.
-To qualify for the "A/B Honor Roll" a student must have a Grade Point Average above 3.0.
+Students in 1st grade through 8th grade may qualify for Academic Honor Roll.
+To qualify for the "A Honor Roll" distinction a student must receive all A's, (Grade Point Average of 4.0) for each grading period.
+To qualify for the "A/B Honor Roll" a student must have a Grade Point Average above 3.0 for each grading period.